api-client/core/readme.md

-# Advanced REST Client Core Library
+# API Client Core Library

-The core library of the Advanced REST Client application.
-Targeted release: ARC v18.
+The core library of the API Client application.
+This build on top of the experience of Advanced REST Client.

 Contains the core models, events, and logic related to ARC.
 This replaces the `events`, `lib`, and parts of `base` libraries.